wangzhaomxy/SAMRI/README.md

 > * Masks should align with images in shape and orientation.
 > * For 3D NIfTI, training is typically on **2D slices**.
 > * The image and mask files should be organized in the same folder with different keys: **"\_img_\"** for images, and **"\_seg_\"** for masks, respectively.
 Other part of the name should be the same or in the same order after being sorted.
+> * The shape of the image and mask are both 1 x H x W.

 ---